Freehold Regional High School District

 The Freehold Regional High School District is a public regional school district established in 1953, that serves students in ninth through twelfth grades from eight communities in western Monmouth County, in the U.S. state of New Jersey.
 The district, with six high schools, is the largest regional high school district in the state, as measured by enrollment.
 The district serves students from Colts Neck Township, Englishtown, Farmingdale, Freehold Borough, Freehold Township, Howell Township, Manalapan Township and Marlboro Township.

-Each of the six high schools is located in their respective communities: Howell High School in Howell Township, Manalapan High School in Manalapan Township, Marlboro High School in Marlboro Township, Colts Neck High School in Colts Neck Township, Freehold Township High School in Freehold Township & Freehold High School in Freehold Borough, although school boundaries do not match municipal boundaries.
+Each of the six high schools is located in their respective communities: Howell High School in Howell Township, Manalapan High School in Manalapan Township, Marlboro High School in Marlboro Township, Colts Neck High School in Colts Neck Township, Freehold Township High School in Freehold Township and Freehold High School in Freehold Borough, although school boundaries do not match municipal boundaries.

-As of the 2023–24 school year, the district, comprised of six schools, had an enrollment of 10,250 students and 678.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.1:1.
+As of the 2024–25 school year, the district, comprised of six schools, had an enrollment of 10,005 students and 666.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.0:1.

 The district has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 2016.